Support Us Button Widget

 10. Many of the ceilings of the piazzas on historic Charleston homes are painted a light blue, recognized as haint blue.
 Gullah Geechee descendants of enslaved African people thought the soft, blue-green paint would keep “haints,” or evil spirits, away.

-11. If you take a stroll down Sullivan’s Island beach at just the right time, a Panama mount, “gun turret,” dating back to World War II can be identified around Station 30.
+11. Back in 2018, a Panama mount, “gun turret,” dating back to World War II was identified around Station 30.
 The artifact has been spotted after certain weather conditions, including record high tides and following Hurricane Matthew.

 CHS_downtownhome_NOV2022